thedarkcolour/HardcoreDungeons/ideas.md

 ## Incense
 * Different colored incense placed in a circle around an altar

+## Lumlight Cabin
+* Push down by one block so it is inset into the land

+## Giant Castle
+* Use more variety of blocks to make it look more finished

-## Mending Cloth
+## Castleton Farmland
+* Grow lumshrooms into Magic Lumshrooms for use in magical recipes

+##~~Mending Cloth~~
-* Unique armor pieces can be repaired with mending cloth.
+* ~~Unique armor pieces can be repaired with mending cloth.~~
+* This idea isn't original + makes repairing weapons annoying

 ## Masks
 * Masks that could be worn as helmets and look really cool

 ## Fragile Curse
-* Opposite of Unbreaking
+* Opposite of Unbreaking (might be too difficult to add)

 ## Structure tips
 * Remove parkour from structure